donno2048/AI-python-chess/README.md

 # AI-python-chess
-With this code you can play chess with an artificial intelligence
+With this code you can play chess with an artificial intelligence (<b>no pip required</b>)

-you're the white player,
+you're the white player

 ## To use it: